boazbk/tcs/lec_00_0_preface.md

 While this course only touches on  cryptography, students should understand the basic idea of how computational hardness can be utilized for cryptographic purposes.
 But more than any specific skill, this course aims to introduce students to a new way of thinking of computation as an object in its own right, and illustrate how this new way of thinking leads to far reaching insights and applications.

-My aim in writing these notes is to try to convey these concepts in the simplest possible way and try to make sure that the formal notation and model help elucidate, rather than obscure, the main ideas.
+My aim in writing this text is to try to convey these concepts in the simplest possible way and try to make sure that the formal notation and model help elucidate, rather than obscure, the main ideas.
 I also tried to take advantage of modern students' familiarity (or at least interest!) in programming, and hence use (highly simplified) programming languages as the main model of computation, as opposed to automata or Turing machines.
 That said, this course does not really assume fluency with any particular programming language, but more a familiarity with the general _notion_ of programming.
 We will use programming metaphors and idioms, occasionally mentioning concrete languages such as _Python_, _C_, or _Lisp_, but students should be able to follow these descriptions even if they are not familiar with these languages.